supergrayfly/spectrrfi-client/README.md

 # Spectrr Finance Web Client

 Web client for Spectrr Finance, designed to interact with Spectrr Finance smart contracts.
-This webpage will be available at the spectrr.eth Ethereum Name Service domain.
+This webpage will be available at the spectrrfi.eth Ethereum Name Service domain.

 ## Overview